Common Dram Shop Liability Scenario: Drunk Driving Accidents

 - The physical and emotional pain, disfigurement, and mental distress suffered as a result of their injuries

-Somewhat similarly, eligible wrongful death dram shop injury victims whose loved one sustained fatal injuries due, in whole or in part, to the wrongful actions of a provider may potentially recover compensation for:
+Somewhat similarly, those whose loved one sustained fatal injuries due, in whole or in part, to the wrongful actions of a provider may potentially recover compensation for:

-- The loss love and comfort of their loved one
+- The lost love and comfort of their loved one

 - Loss of child and household services